MediaComem/biopocket-mobile/docs/components/bip-profile-picture.md

 # `bip-profile-picture` component

-This component display an image inside a circle with two borders (one white and one gradient), as defined in the mockups of the BioPocket app, like this:
+This component displays an image inside a circle with two borders (one white and one gradient), as defined in the mockups of the BioPocket app, like this:

 ![profile picture example][profilepicture]